jacecotton/tcds/utilities/WebComponent/README.md

 ## WebComponent
 `WebComponent` is a base class for creating [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
 It is not a library or framework, but rather a thin abstraction extending the native [custom elements API](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) to add declarative templating with data reactivity.

-Unlike libraries also based on Web Components, like [Lit](https://lit.dev/) or [Stencil](https://stenciljs.com/), it introduces no extra utilities and few unique concepts.
-Instead, most work is deferred to component authors and native APIs.
+In comparison to libraries also based on Web Components, like [Lit](https://lit.dev/) or [Stencil](https://stenciljs.com/), `WebComponent` deliberately has a much more basic API, introducing no extra utilities and fewer unique concepts.
+Instead, most work is deferred to vanilla JavaScript and component authors, further embracing the browser's own component model instead of offering a new one.

 ### Defining a component
 Defining a Web Component works like [defining any other custom element]((https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)), only instead of extending [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) directly, extend it with the `WebComponent` mixin.